 .id community is an evidence base for over 250 local government areas in Australia and New Zealand, helping you make informed decisions.LEARN MORE ABOUT .id

-In 2016 Officer Precinct is forecast to have the highest fertility rate of 3.03 (births per woman), this is expected to decrease to 2.67 in 2036.
+In 2017, Cardinia Road East is estimated to have the highest fertility rate of 2.39 (births per woman), this is expected to decrease to 2.32 in 2041.

 The number of births in Cardinia Shire are derived by multiplying age specific fertility rates of women aged 15-49 by the female population in these age groups for all years during the forecast period.